RishabhDev42/lab10-JMS/readme.md

 Note that the FetchResponses Servlet is not a Listener, rather it synchronously tries to `receive` from the Queue.

-1. Modify MyQueueListener to write to myQueue3 instead of myQueue2.
+1. Modify MyQueueListener to write to myQueue3 instead of myQueue2 (so MyQueueListener2 does not play a role here).
 2. Create a new Servlet called FetchResponses that reads all available messages in myQueue3 and displays them on a web page.
  - If no messages are available, the servlet should clearly state that on the response page.
  - If there are one or more messages in the Queue, all should be displayed.
+ - Remember to set up the @WebServlet urlPatterns string, like usual for a servlet.
+ - Run FetchResponses manually from a browser (using the urlPatterns string) to test it.

  Test Task 3 by using MyQueueWriter a few times, then use FetchResponses to retrieve the messages.

+ You should know the difference between an app that is **driven** by the queue versus one that simply **reads** from the queue.
+The former is similar to a servlet that is **driven** by doGet messages (or other HTTP verbs).

  Here are some code hints for synchronously receiving from a Queue: